ranodeepbanerjee/deeplearning-biology/README.md

 # deeplearning-biology

 This is a list of implementations of deep learning methods to biology, originally published on [Follow the Data](https://followthedata.wordpress.com/).
-There is a slant towards genomics because that's the subfield that I follow most closely.
+There is a slant towards genomics because that is the subfield which I follow closely.

 Please, contribute to this growing list, especially in categories that I haven't covered well!
 Also, do add your contributions to [GitXiv](http://gitxiv.com/) as well if you can.